Efficient File Transfer with 'git scp' (with Examples)

 Explanation:

 • HEAD: Refers to the latest commit on the current branch.
-This includes all the changes that have been staged.
+This argument ensures that all changes, both staged (which are intended for the next commit) and unstaged, are transferred.

 Example Output: